 Connection Point is a new blog series designed to connect editors and freelance contributors.
 Are you an editor looking to hire quality writers, designers, and other professionals?
-Contact us at email@example.com for information about a free listing.
+Contact the Freelance Committee for information about a free listing.

 Current is a B2B publication that serves the public media industry.
 While most readers are people who work at public radio and television stations, networks and production companies, media watchers and others interested in public media make up a small but important part of the audience.
 Articles help public news professionals get information and context on what’s happening in the industry, and gather ideas and insights to make their institutions stronger.

 Current is both print and online.
 It publishes six issues a year on a roughly bimonthly basis.
 The website is another destination for articles; many are original and don’t make it into the newspaper.
 The publication also maintains a job board and an online business directory.
 Mike Janssen, Current’s digital editor, provides some information on what the publication is seeking and how to successfully pitch.

 What types of articles are you looking for?